Three simple steps to start using Aspose.Cloud Storage

 Status and we can use there to check if API call was successful.

-According to our problem, we need synchronize certain local folder with a cloud folder with the same name.
-So first, we must ensure that cloud folder exists, otherwise create one.
+According to our problem, we need to synchronize certain local folder with a cloud folder with the same name.
+So first, we must ensure that the cloud folder exists, otherwise create one.
 Storage API provides

 Thus, checking if the cloud folder would look like this:

 Next step, we prepare a file list for upload.
 What will we do?
-It's easy: we need to get a list all files from the local folder and a list of files in the cloud.
+It's easy: we need to get a list of all files from the local folder and a list of files in the cloud.
 The difference of these lists give us a list of files need to upload.

 Finally, we will call